5 Easy Bike Tours in Australia for Bike Touring Beginners

 bike touring australia

 By train from Melbourne to Bendigo and ride a circuit of the Goldfields region of Victoria, taking a week.
-Take a train Melbourne to Albury/Wodonga and ride to Beechworth.
+Take a train from Melbourne to Albury/Wodonga and ride to Beechworth.
 Here at Beechworth, a lovely rail trail to Bright begins.
 It is all downhill and through forest, farmland, and vineyards.

 A bus to Seymour links you to the train to return to Melbourne if you fold or box/bag your bike.
 Alternatively, you can return to Albury/Wodonga by the same route.
 The best time for this ride is in summer.

-Bright is a good base for further day rides on road or mountain bikes to the Australian Alps.
+Bright is a good base for further day rides on the road or mountain bikes to the Australian Alps.
 Again allow a week for this ride.
 Strong riders could ride through the mountains to the coast at Bairnsdale and take a train back to Melbourne.

 2. The Grampians National Park

-From Melbourne take a train to Stawell and do a loop ride through the Grampians National Park, enjoy the nature by bushwalking or rock climb if you like.
+From Melbourne take a train to Stawell and do a loop ride through the Grampians National Park, enjoy nature by bushwalking or rock climbing if you like.
 Some short flat bike paths meander through the Grampians village to many features and are suitable for children.
 The viewing points are uphill but short and optional.

 3. From Canberra

-From the capital city of Canberra heading south to Dalgety, and then east to Bermagui on the coast, or west to Jindabyne and Charlottes Pass in the Kosciusko National Park where there are great camping opportunities and few people in summer.
+From the capital city of Canberra head south to Dalgety, and then east to Bermagui on the coast, or west to Jindabyne and Charlottes Pass in the Kosciusko National Park where there are great camping opportunities and few people in summer.
 Buses can bring you back to Canberra if you fold or box your bike.

 4. From Adelaide